JasonPunyon/jasonpunyon.github.com/source/_posts/2017-12-08-fun-with-random-numbers-more-random-projection.md

-Last time, we learned about a method of dimensionality reduction called random projection.
+[Last time](http://jasonpunyon.com/blog/2017/12/02/fun-with-random-numbers-random-projection/) we learned about a method of dimensionality reduction called random projection.
 We showed that using random projection, the number of dimensions required to preserve the distance between the points in a set is dependent only upon the number of *points* in the set and the maximum acceptable distortion set by the user.
 Surprisingly it does *not* depend on the original number of dimensions.
 The proof that random projections work is hard to understand, but the method is very simple to implement in just a few steps.
 To reduce the dimensionality of a set of m points in an N dimensional space:

 1. Get your data into a m &times; N matrix **D**
 1. Choose your maximum allowable percent distortion &epsilon;